 It’s can definitely be tough to decide which will be the best for you and your team, given the hundreds of options out there.

 What is OmniFocus?

 OmniFocus is part of OmniGroup’s suite of software solutions.
-It’s a task management tool designed to help team members complete everything they have on their to do list.
+It’s a task management software designed to help team members complete everything they have on their to do list.